 Kratom is basically used to alleviate drug withdrawal symptoms.
 It is taken by stepping it into hot water and drinking it like tea (be sure to add sweeteners like honey as Kratom is very bitter).
 Be sure to your optimum dose so that you don’t become a habituated consumer of it.
 It can’t be used as a dietary supplement.
 You can consult your physician or an alternative medicine practitioner.
 Sometimes, drugs that help to withdrawal symptoms might be the cause of new addiction.

 Kratom is found as dried leaf or the powder of leaves in both online or physical stores depending on your location and its availability or legal restrictions.
 Be cautious when you are buying kratom as there are plenty of unregulated stores out there.
 Some products of different brands have already been flagged by the USFDA due to low quality and unregulated sources.
-Kratom is a controlled substance in many countries and FDA has some observations on importing and manufacturing of kratom as a dietary supplement.
+Kratom is a controlled substance in many countries and the FDA has some observations on importing and manufacturing of kratom as a dietary supplement.
 More details about Kratom can be found on the website of the National Institute on Drug Abuse.

 Martha Thomson is a copywriter and content writer who specializes in health and beauty, traveling and indoor design.
 Martha enjoys ever-changing of home design and travel experiences.
 When she’s not in front of her computer, Martha love’s to spend time exploring the mountains or painting.